 \section{Introduction}

 In recent years, indoor monitoring with an omnidirectional fisheye camera has become a growing application field of computer vision.
-The large field-of-view (FOV) of fisheye lenses enables the user to monitor an entire room with a single device by mounting it to the ceiling \cite{yu2023survey}.
+The large field-of-view of fisheye lenses enables the user to monitor an entire room with a single device by mounting it to the ceiling \cite{yu2023survey}.
 Researchers have been successful in applying this top-view for the task of person detection by gathering large amounts of real-world data to train deep neural network based detectors \cite{yu2019omnipd,duan2020rapid,tezcan2022wepdtof}.
 While person detection has reached state-of-the-art accuracies that are in line with implementations for normal perspective images, other applications of the top-view setup are hardly explored.
-The most import one of them is human pose estimation (HPE).
-Human keypoint information, both 2D and 3D, is critical for accurately identifying emergency situations, such as falling of an elderly.
+One of the most import application is human pose estimation (HPE).
+Human keypoint information, in both 2D and 3D, is critical for accurately identifying emergency situations, such as falling of an elderly.
 It also enables in-depth analysis of the actions and behaviors of the person \cite{degardin2021human,dhiman2019review,xin2023transformer}.
-Until now, researchers have to rely on rudimentary geometric information for fall detection \cite{delibasis2016falldetection,kottari2019real,siedel2020contactless,nguyen2021incorporation}, let alone solving the more complex challenge of high level behavior analysis.
+Until now, researchers have had to rely on rudimentary geometric information for fall detection \cite{delibasis2016falldetection,kottari2019real,siedel2020contactless,nguyen2021incorporation}, let alone solving the more complex challenge of high level behavior analysis.

 The greatest barrier to solving HPE in top-view fisheye images is the lack of large-scale datasets.
-Despite the large amount of HPE data in side-view \cite{h36m_pami,lin2014coco,andriluka14mpii}, real-world top-view HPE datasets are scarce.
+Despite the abundance of HPE data in side-view \cite{h36m_pami,lin2014coco,andriluka14mpii}, real-world top-view HPE datasets are scarce.
 Researchers are resorting to synthetic data generation \cite{yu2023poseomni,Garau2021panoptop,seidel2021omniflow} to mitigate this problem.
-However, the domain gap between purely synthetic images or low-resolution images that are synthesized from real-world images and real-world images are limiting the performance.
-The invention of NeRF \cite{mildenhall2020nerf} and the subsequent development of its human-centric variations \cite{weng2022humannerf,su2021anerf,peng2021neuralbody} opens up new possibilities for high quality semi-synthetic HPE data generation.
+However, the domain gap between purely synthetic images or low-resolution images synthesized from real-world images and real-world images are limiting the performance.
+The invention of NeRF \cite{mildenhall2020nerf} and the subsequent development of its human-centric variations \cite{weng2022humannerf,su2021anerf,peng2021neuralbody} open up new possibilities for high quality semi-synthetic HPE data generation.